Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - Text and artwork for the memberpage and added nav for memberpage.

-- 👁️ Can't select the input blocks and button of loginpage.(ID:1)
+- 💥 Can't select the input blocks and button of loginpage.

 - Text and artwork for the register page.
 Complete the register component.
-Add some decorate.(1bug)
+Add some decorate.

 ## 2025/06/12 ##